 By Dominic Carter

 Whenever you read anything about demography in Japan the greying baby boomers come up time and again as being the key distinctive cohort.
-It is certainly true to say that to plot the course of the Japanese baby boomer generation, the so-called Dankai, is to plot the course of
+It is certainly true to say that to plot the course of the Japanese baby boomer generation, the so-called Dankai, is to plot the course of the Japan of recent times.
+Now that this unique and huge group is retiring, we will live to see a redefinition of what it means to be aged.
+This will have implications for Japan, and beyond these shores.

 In the interests of full disclosure, I’m 44 years of age and if I were Japanese I would be one of these Baby Dankai, so I have a special interest in them.
 However, I have yet to see a brief pass through my agency’s inbox that asks us to concentrate on this group.
 Furthermore, on my strolls through Tokyo, on the train and on my mobile apps it is sadly apparent to me that two other demographics of the Japanese population: Young people up to their early thirties and the ageing Dankai seem to garner the lion’s share of attention from marketers.